-Canada's West Coast, including Vancouver, enjoys a rather different climate than the rest of the country, so weather in Vancouver is hardly comparable to other popular Canadian destinations, like, say, Toronto or Montreal.
+Canada's West Coast enjoys a rather different climate than the rest of the country, so weather in Vancouver is hardly comparable to other popular destinations in the country like Toronto or Montreal.
 Vancouver is easily the warmest of Canada's major metropolitan centers.
-Even in winter, Vancouver rarely gets snow or temperatures below freezing.
+Even in winter, the city rarely gets snow or temperatures below freezing.

-The downside?
-Rain, especially in winter.
-Vancouver's foggy, wet weather begins to take grip in October, peaks December through March and starts to taper off in April.
+The downside is rain, especially in winter.
+Vancouver's foggy, wet weather begins to take grip in October, peaks December through March, and starts to taper off in April.
 From October to March, it rains twice as much as it does from April to September in Vancouver.
-So, there's that.

-Nevertheless, Vancouver residents are a hearty group and a little rain does not dampen their lust for the outdoors.
 Part of the city's charm is the laid back people who live there and their resilience to crummy weather (helped in part by the proper clothing).
-There's also an abundance of rainy day activities to enjoy in the city.
+Also, visitors can find an abundance of rainy day activities and cultural events from the Vancouver International Film Festival to Bard on the Beach Shakespeare Festival.

 October Weather in Vancouver

-Allan Fotheringham once called Vancouver the Canadian city with the best climate and the worst weather.
-October, much like September, has the potential to show visitors great Vancouver weather - mild and clear; however, dull and grey is another possibility.
+October, much like September, has the potential to show visitors great Vancouver weather—mild and clear; however, dull and grey is another possibility.

-The average October temperature is 10ºC / 50ºF with an October average high of 14ºC / 57ºF and an October average low of 6ºC / 43ºF.
-It rains about half the days in the month of October.
-Humidity is fairly low thanks to ocean breezes and on occasional sunny days in early October the ocean might be warm enough for brave swimmers but generally, it's a chilly 10ºC / 50ºF in the ocean at that time of year.
+The average October temperature is mild, with an average high of 57 degrees Fahrenheit (14 degrees Celsius) and an average low of 43 degrees Fahrenheit (6 degrees Celsius).
+It rains about half the days of the month.
+Humidity is fairly low thanks to ocean breezes and on occasional sunny days in early October the ocean might be warm enough for brave swimmers but generally, it's a chilly 50 degrees Fahrenheit (10 degrees Celsius) in the water.

 What to Pack

-Layer up for an October vacation in Vancouver as you'll want to stay dry and comfortable.
-While the climate is relatively mild compared to the rest of Canada, you'll definitely want to pack wisely.
-There's no such thing as bad weather in Vancouver, just bad clothing choices.
+Bring layers and pack wisely for a comfortable October vacation in Vancouver.
+There's no such thing as bad weather in this city—just wrong clothing choices.
 Vancouverites are notoriously casual dressers and you don't need to bring formal wear, even for high-end restaurants.
-Most residents wander around in workout gear, even if they are not going anywhere near a gym or yoga studio.
+Most residents wander around in weather-appropriate workout gear, even if they are not going anywhere near a gym or yoga studio.
+Some helpful items to bring include:

 October Events in Vancouver

-October is a magical time in Vancouver with the end of summer giving way to fall foliage and autumn celebrations, such as pumpkin patches, corn mazes and more.
+In Vancouver, October is a magical time with the end of summer giving way to fall foliage and autumn celebrations, such as pumpkin patches, corn mazes, and more.
+Note some of these events are canceled or altered for 2020; check event websites for updates.

-- Fewer tourists mean travel bargains through airlines and hotels.
+- Since there are fewer tourists, there will likely be travel bargains through airlines and hotels.

 - The second Monday of October is Thanksgiving in Canada.
 Banks and most stores will be closed.
 Expect crowds that weekend.